ashishtele/Quick-Notes-for-ML-DS/README.md

 👉 what is the financial impact of the model’s downtime or mistakes?
 👉 which metrics do we care about to measure what?

-Once you have your answers, back them up with a solid exploratory data analysis, and, when done, loop in the biz team again.
+Once you have your answers, back them up with a solid exploratory data analysis, and when you're done, loop in the business team again.

 This is a critical moment as your results will translate into 3 potential outcomes: